EricThomson/ctdai/docs/week2.md

 We’ll use resources such as [Nir Diamant’s minimal RAG example](https://github.com/NirDiamant/RAG_Techniques) to demonstrate this workflow.

 ### Tier 3: Scalable RAG with pgvector
-Build a full pipeline using Langchain that supports:
+Build a full pipeline using Langchain that includes:
 - Postgres vector storage (either local Postgres or Supabase)
 - Metadata storage and retrieval
 - Multi-document libraries